TelmoRibeiro/CoMPSeT/README.md

 - Using `compset-src` (supports running/recompiling, *outside* a virtual machine)

 --------------------
-# To Do: Add More Tests
+# To Do: Add Tests
+# To Do: Condense Recursive States for Fixed Point

 # How to use `compset.ova`